 2. Gold ETFs can be bought and sold in exchanges like a stock

 This is a corollary to the previous point and you can actually buy and sell gold ETFs on the normal stock exchange using your existing trading account.
-Like in case of shares, these Gold ETFs will get credited or debited to your demat account and has no lock-in requirements.
+Like in case of shares, these Gold ETFs will get credited or debited to your demat account and have no lock-in requirements.

 3. Gold ETFs buying or selling does not impact the AUM of the fund